42 Fun Facts About Washington State (the 42nd State)

 What is the rainiest place in Washington?

-The Hoh Rain Forest on the Olympic Peninsula is the wettest spot in the contiguous United States, with roughly 140 inches of rain a year.
-The nearby town of Forks is the rainiest town in the lower 48.
+The Hoh Rain Forest on the Olympic Peninsula is one of the wettest spots in the contiguous United States, with roughly 140 inches of rain a year.
+The nearby town of Forks is one of the rainiest towns in the lower 48.

 Where was pickleball invented?